 ODD WAY TO VICTORY

-Make of this what you will but there has been an unusual bias towards horses starting in odd numbered stalls in this race.
-From the last 20 renewals, they’ve accounted for 16 winners (76%) with gate 11 (24%) being the most successful of the lot.
+Make of this what you will but there has been an unusual bias towards horses starting in odd numbered stalls in this race at Ascot.
+From the last 21 renewals (2005 was held at York), they’ve accounted for 15 winners (71%) with gate 11 (19% of races) being the most successful of the lot.

 While it could easily just be the possibility of pure fluke, the lack of success of the inside runner is unlikely to be.
-Fillies who have been drawn in gate one haven’t claimed victory a single time this century, a winless streak long enough to make you suspect they are at some disadvantage.
+Fillies who have been drawn in gate one haven’t claimed victory since 2003, a winless streak long enough to make you suspect they are at some disadvantage.